 If you did not attend your required Get Explicit 101 session, you will receive a notice to your UO email from the Office of Student Conduct and Community Standards outlining your limited options to meet this requirement.
-Failure to comply will result in a conduct violation.
+Failure to comply will result in a conduct violation and potential registration hold.

 Make-up sessions will be held on Sunday, October 14, 2018.
 Please see your email for assigned time and location.